go-co-op/gocron/README.md

 s.StartAsync()
 // starts the scheduler and blocks current execution path s.StartBlocking()

+// stop the running scheduler in two different ways:
+// stop the scheduler
+s.Stop()

+// stop the scheduler and notify the `StartBlocking()` to exit s.StopBlockingChan()
 ```

 For more examples, take a look in our [go docs](https://pkg.go.dev/github.com/go-co-op/gocron#pkg-examples)